wkh237/react-native-fetch-blob/README.md

 **Set Temp File Extension**

-But in some cases, you might need a file extension even the file is temporary cached.
-For instance, when use the file path as source of `Image` element the path should end with something like .png or .jpg, you can do this by put one more option in to `config`.
+Sometimes you might need a file extension for some reason.
+For instance, when using file path as source of `Image` component, the path should end with something like .png or .jpg, you can do this by add `appendExt` option to `config`.

 ```js
 RNFetchBlob